 For wrinkles, lines, folds, and melasma (pigmentation), get a red and infrared light mask.
 For acne, psoriasis, or eczema, get a blue, red, and infrared light mask.
 Medical silicone face masks are much more comfortable than ones made from hard plastic.

 1. Should You Even Get an LED Face Mask?

-Over 5,000 research studies support using red, infrared and blue light therapy treating wrinkles and acne, as well as wounds, broken bones, and brain functions.
+Over 5,000 research studies support using red, infrared, and blue light therapy to treat wrinkles and acne, as well as wounds, broken bones, and brain functions.
 Light therapy is a powerful way to reduce lines and acne.
-Compared to acid and drug treatment, low level light therapy (LLLT) is effective and painless.
+Compared to acid and drug treatment, low-level light therapy (LLLT) is effective and painless.

 LED Face Mask Benefits (these facts are true of all light therapy, not just mask therapy)

 - Light heals without heat

 - Light is the price of the device without doctor’s office visits

 LED Face Mask Downsides